OpenData-tu/documentation/07-Database.md

 ### Architecture

-Elastic Search is a document store and works with indicies, which are comparable to tables in the classic SQL world.
+Elastic Search is a document store and works with indices, which are comparable to tables in the classic SQL world.
 Each index holds JSON based document which follow a mapping.
-The mapping is flexibel and can be extended however you want, but as soon as a field in the document has a mapping, all documents with the same field have to follow that mapping.
+The mapping is flexible and can be extended however you want, but as soon as a field in the document has a mapping, all documents with the same field have to follow that mapping.
 E.g. if a document has a field called location, which is mapped to a geopoint data type.
-Every document with a field name location, has to have a geopoint in it.
+Every document with a field name location, must have a geopoint in it.

-Each index can be sharded and each node/server-instance can have multiple indieces.
+Each index can be sharded and each node/server-instance can have multiple indices.
 To better distribute search requests, the workload is divided among all shards belonging to an index and means that each shard holds just one part of an index.
 Because that would not scale very well and would have no partition tolerance, each index has a configurable number of replicas.
 A new search request is send to one replica of each shard.

-Elastic Search automaticly handels the distribution of search requests to the primary shards or replicas.
-Depending on the number nodes in a Elastic Search cluster, the engine also automaticly distributes the shards and replicas to the different nodes, all acording to the configuration made for each index.
-To illustrate that see the following figure, which assumes that the cluster holds three indicies, on three nodes, with two replicas per index.
+Elastic Search automatically handles the distribution of search requests to the primary shards or replicas.
+Depending on the number nodes in a Elastic Search cluster, the engine also automatically distributes the shards and replicas to the different nodes, all according to the configuration made for each index.
+To illustrate that see the following figure, which assumes that the cluster holds three indices, on three nodes, with two replicas per index.

 ![OpenData Database Architecture](images/07_database_architecture_elastic.png)